John Edwin Cussans

 John Edwin Cussans (1837–1899) was an English antiquary.

 Life

 Cussans was born in Plymouth 30 October 1837, the fifth child of Thomas Cussans, who had been a lieutenant in the Madras Horse Artillery, by his wife Matilda Ann (née Goodman).
 After education at North Hill School, Plymouth, he entered a commercial house, and he visited America (1858) and Russia (1861) on business.

 After his marriage in 1863 he took up writing, working on heraldic and genealogical studies, living in north London.
 The preface of his History of Hertfordshire was dated from 4 Wyndham Crescent, Junction Road, London, on Christmas Day 1880.
-Cussans subsequently moved to 46 St. John's Park, Upper Holloway, where he died on 11 September 1899.
+Cussans subsequently moved to 46 St. John's Park, Upper Holloway, where he died on 11 September 1899 and was buried in Highgate Cemetery.
 From 1881 to 1897 Cussans had been secretary of the Anglo-Californian Bank in Austin Friars.
 He married, on 10 March 1863, Emma Prior, second surviving daughter of John Ward of Hackney, by whom he left eight children.